Contact us for Patient Insurance Information

 2What costs are incurred by the facility for using Tarrytown Expocare?

 There are no hidden fees.
 Tarrytown Expocare does not charge extra for MARs, Shipping, Physician Order Forms, or Online Access.
-The most typical fees incurred by a facility is when an individual loses a blister pack of medication.
-Medicare and Medicaid typically do not provide lost medication overrides and therefore the provider (or individual) is responsible for the replacement.
-Tarrytown Expocare understands the financial burden to the individual and/or providers, and assist by reducing the cost of the replacement medication.
+The most typical fees incurred by a facility is when a patient loses a blister pack of medication.
+Medicare and Medicaid typically do not provide lost medication overrides and therefore the facility (or patient) is responsible for the replacement.
+Tarrytown Expocare understands the financial burden to the patient and or facility, and assist by reducing the cost of the replacement medication.

 3We create our own MARs.
 Do I have to use Tarrytown Expocare’s?

 We highly encourage you to use our MARs.
 Over the years we have learned that a group home’s patients are better taken care of with clean MARs.
 We take an immense amount of pride in keeping them clean by discontinuing expired orders, categorizing cycle fill, prn, standing, and literal orders in the proper order.

 4Four to six days does not seem like enough time to check in our medications before the start of the next month.
 Can we get them sooner?